JetBrains/Qodana/topics/dotnet-draft.md

     </tab>
 </tabs>

-If your project contains no solution files and multiple project files, you need to employ a project file:
+If your project contains no solution files and multiple project files, you need to employ a project file using the `--property` and `--project` options:

 <tabs group="docker-commands">
 <tab title="%qp%" group-key="qodana-dotnet">